No more availability? Sign up for our waiting list and we'll contact you if we open new disponibilities!

 • An intermediate level of skiing or snowboarding.

-• Be familiar with off-piste skiing or split-board equipment.
+• Be familiar with touring skiing or split-board equipment.

 • Good physical condition